glennhenry/cs-notes/docs/software-engineering/20-system-design/system-design.md

   Failover can be done in **active-passive** or **active-active**.
 In active-passive, one system is running, and the other is on standby.
 In the latter one, two systems are running together, to distribute workload as well as to increase the availability.

 - **Replication (redundancy)** : Create and maintain duplicate copies of data or system components across multiple locations or systems.
 Ensure that data or services are accessible even if one copy or component becomes unavailable.
-See also [database replication](/database-system/logging-and-recovery#replication) for replicating database.
+See also [database replication](/database-system/logging-and-recovery#replication) for replicating database and [database sharding](/cloud-computing-and-distributed-systems/distributed-database#database-sharding).

 ### Consistency